Toronto Blue Jays: National anthems

 Since 2005, "The Star-Spangled Banner" has been sung before "O Canada" at every home game as all of the Blue Jays' opponents are based in the United States.
 In some home games (including Canada Day home games), "O Canada" is sung in English and French to reflect Canada's bilingual and multicultural heritage and to represent the diverse population of the country.
-When "O Canada" was sung during the Home Opener, Canada Day, playoff games, and World Series, a giant Canadian flag was presented.
+When "O Canada" was sung during the Home Opener, Canada Day, playoff games, and World Series, a giant Canadian flag was presented by members of the Canadian Armed Forces.
 Due to time constraints and broadcast scheduling, Sportsnet only airs the national anthems during the home opener, Canada Day, playoff games, and World Series because a commercial break occurs during the anthems.
 On June 29, 2019, "O Canada" was sung in Cree and English.
 On September 30, 2021, the National Day for Truth and Reconciliation, "O Canada" was sung in English, French, and Anishinaabemowin.
 On the following National Day for Truth and Reconciliation, September 30, 2022, "O Canada" was sung in French, English, and Blackfoot.
 For Blue Jays road games, "O Canada" is sung before the "Star-Spangled Banner" as all road games (since the Expos moved to Washington, DC) for the Blue Jays are in the United States.

 Canada Day

 The Blue Jays traditionally host an afternoon home game during Canada Day.
 During the game, the team wears red jerseys instead of blue jerseys.
-During the pre-game ceremony, a giant Canadian flag is presented while "O Canada" is sung in English and French by Royal Canadian Air Force Band vocalist and Warrant Officer David Grenon since 2022.
+During the pre-game ceremony, a giant Canadian flag is presented by members of the Canadian Armed Forces while "O Canada" is sung in English and French by a member of the Royal Canadian Air Force Band or military personnel.
 The game was cancelled in 2020 due to the COVID-19 pandemic.
 In 2021, the game was held in Buffalo, New York due to Canada–U.S. travel restrictions.